 Police also discovered that on April 6, several unsuccessful attempts were made to unlock Kremers’ phone with an incorrect PIN number.
 It never received the correct number again.
 By April 11, both phones were dead.

 However, the second set of photos was worrisome.
-Taken in the dead of night, between the hours of 1 and 4 AM on April 8, the photos showed the girls belongings spread out on rocks, plastic bags and candy wrappers, oddly piled mounds of dirt, a mirror, and — most worrisome — the back of Kremers’ head with blood leaking from her temple.
+Taken in the dead of night, between the hours of 1 and 4 AM on April 8, the photos showed the girls belongings spread out on rocks, plastic bags and candy wrappers, oddly piled mounds of dirt, a mirror, and — most concerning — the back of Kris Kremers’ head with blood leaking from her temple.

 After investigating the area where the backpack had been found, police uncovered Kremers’ clothing, neatly folded along the edge of the river.
 Two months later, in the same area, a pelvic bone and a foot, still inside a boot, were found.